Key Takeaways

 Case Study: Finalizing a Texas Divorce with Children in Under Six Months

-A Dallas-area parent came to Warren & Migliaccio with a contested child custody dispute, and our family law team helped negotiate a parenting plan and finalize their Texas divorce decree in under six months.
+A Dallas-area parent came to Warren & Migliaccio with a contested child custody case.
+Our family law team helped negotiate a parenting plan and finalize their Texas divorce in under six months.

-The Problem: The client’s spouse was refusing to agree on a possession schedule and was demanding an unrealistic child support amount based on inflated income calculations.
-Our client was spending time with the children only two weekends per month under temporary orders and felt shut out of major decisions.
-The stress was affecting both the client’s work and relationship with the kids.
+The client’s spouse refused to agree on a possession schedule and demanded an inflated child support amount.
+Temporary orders allowed the client to see the children only two weekends per month.
+The client felt shut out of major decisions.
+The stress affected their work and relationship with the kids.

-The Result: At mediation, we presented our evidence and a proposed parenting plan that genuinely served the children’s best interests.
-The mediator helped both parties see that continued fighting only hurt the kids.
-They reached mutual agreement on a 50/50 possession schedule and appropriate child support.
-The judge signed the final decree at day 68—just eight days after the mandatory waiting period ended.
+At mediation, we presented our evidence and a parenting plan focused on the children’s best interests.
+The mediator helped both parties see that fighting only hurt the kids.
+They agreed on a 50/50 possession schedule and appropriate child support.
+The judge signed the final decree on day 68—just eight days after the mandatory waiting period ended.

 Step-by-Step: How to Keep Your Texas Divorce with Children on Track